 If you want to make this recipe Gluten-Free, also make sure to be using Gluten-Free Cornflakes!

-This recipe for Florentine Cookies mainly uses Cornflakes to create a chewy yet crispy texture.
+This recipe for Florentine Biscuits mainly uses Cornflakes to create a chewy yet crispy texture.
 And in what may be seen as slightly controversial, they are made with no nuts at all!

 When it comes to the Caramel, this is a Florentine recipe with Honey, Cream and Caster Sugar.
 No Condensed Milk or Butter that tends to make the cookie greasy here!

-To make Florentine Cookies, you will need (see quantities and instructions below):
+To make Florentine Cookies, you will need (scroll down to recipe card for all quantities) :

 - Dried Apricots